Passionflower, scientifically known as Passiflora incarnata and Passiflora edulis, is a flower known for its calming effects and sedative properties.

 The plants were first discovered in 1569 by a group of Spanish explorers in Peru, who took them back to the old world, where they became a favorite for calming and sedative herb tea.

 The flower was also believed to symbolize some of the objects associated with the Crucification of Christ and was used by European settlers to spread their religion.

-The flower also contains naturally occurring serotonin, which is a neurotransmitter that is believed to help regulate mood, social behaviour, appetite, digestion, sleep, and memory.
+The flower also contains naturally occurring serotonin, which is a neurotransmitter that is believed to help regulate mood, social behavior, appetite, digestion, sleep, and memory.